Franklin T. Wilson, Ph.D.

-Henderson, H. & Wilson, F. T. (2008).
-Seeking reasonableness in use of force cases: Analysis of judicial parameters.
-Contemporary Issues in Criminology and the Social Sciences, 2 (3), 91-110.
+Henderson, H. & Wilson, F., (2008) Judicial Interpretation of Reasonableness in Use of Force Cases: An Exploratory Analysis.
+Contemporary Issues in Criminology and the Social Sciences.
+2 (3), 91-110.

 Cho, Y. & Wilson, F.T.
 (2008).
 Terrorism and media in Korea.
 Journal of the Institute of Justice & International Studies, 8, 89-98.